 9.4.5.CT.4-Apply critical thinking and problem solving strategies to different types of problems.

-5-ESS1-2 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.
+9.4.5.IML.3: Represent the same data in multiple visual formats in order to tell a story about the data 5-ESS1-2 Represent data in graphical displays to reveal patterns of daily changes in length and direction of shadows, day and night, and the seasonal appearance of some stars in the night sky.

-Activity: Students will work collaboratively to discuss why the length of shadows changes throughout the day.
+Activity: After students will record their data.
+Students will work collaboratively to discuss why the length of shadows changes throughout the day.

 8.1.5.DA.1 Collect, organize, and display data in order to highlight relationships or support a claim.

 ESS1.A: The sun is a star that appears larger and brighter than other stars because it is closer.
 Stars range greatly in their distance from Earth.
 (5-ESS1-1)